-Teaching Methodologies for the Foreign Language Classroom (82-793) [9 units]This course includes a survey of pedagogical theory and practice in foreign and second language instruction, with a primary emphasis on American contexts, but with some intercultural components where applicable (traditional language instruction in classrooms in Germany or China, for example, and how those conventions might affect learner perception of contemporary American practice).
-Methodologies surveyed might include grammar-based instruction, the audio-lingual method, Total Physical Response, topical-functional architectures, communicative, constructivist, and interactionist approaches.
-The course is taught in tandem with 82-893 Teaching Modern Languages and Cultures (see below) which allows for multiple observations of experienced teachers in different target-language contexts.
+Teaching Methodologies for the Foreign Language Classroom (82-793) [9 units]This course includes a survey of pedagogical theory and practice in foreign and second language instruction, with a primary emphasis on American contexts, but with some intercultural components where applicable (traditional language instruction in classrooms in Germany and China, for example, and how those conventions might affect learner perception of contemporary American practice).
+Methodologies surveyed might include grammar-based instruction; the audio-lingual method; Total Physical Response; topical-functional architectures; and communicative, constructivist, and interactionist approaches.
+The course is taught in tandem with 82-893 Teaching Modern Languages and Cultures (see below), which allows for multiple observations of experienced teachers in different target-language contexts.

 Language Acquisition and Technology (82-888) [9 units]Language Acquisition and Technology is a course that surveys technologies currently in use in language instruction, and will be delivered using an important subset of those technologies under student management.
-The course consists primarily of four components: 1) creating digital media and integrating it into instruction; 2) creating and deploying learning objects based on principles derived from instructional design and second language acquisition; 3) managing technology in an instructional environment; 4) evaluating existing technology-based learning objects and applications.
+The course consists primarily of four components: (1) creating digital media and integrating it into instruction, (2) creating and deploying learning objects based on principles derived from instructional design and second language acquisition, (3) managing technology in an instructional environment, and (4) evaluating existing technology-based learning objects and applications.
 Primary outcomes will be based in each of these four categories and include produced media, language courseware, technology training experience, and a publishable review.